mortlach/Liber-Primus-Crib-Assist/README.md

 1.**Choose a new phrase**.
 - In the "choose phrase tab" enter 1 8 (or 1,8) and press enter.
 - The required file "../../data/n_grams/2-grams/1 8.txt" will be written to the "File to look for" text box.
-- If files are written to the "Missing Files" either the paths aren't configured correctly or the files are missing.
+- If files are written to the "Missing Files" either the paths aren't configured correctly, or the files are missing.
 - A phrase consists of meta-data, the lengths of words, the number of ngram, the starting index of the ngram in the phrase, the number of words in the phrase, the number of words in each n-gram, etc.
 - A "phrase meta data" overview will be displayed at the bottom of the window.
-This is a represention of the data required to define all the objects in the phrase.
+This is a representation of the data required to define all the objects in the phrase.

 2. **Create the new phrase data and write files (only if a suitable phrase has been entered).**
-- If it is anticpated that the "phrase meta data" can be succesfully processed the "cretae new phrase" button will be green and can be pressed.
+- If it is anticipated that the "phrase meta data" can be successfully processed the "create new phrase" button will be green and can be pressed.
-- When activated a pop up window should open at the "New Phrase" root directory.
+- When activated a pop-up window should open at the "New Phrase" root directory.
 A new directory should be created in which to save the phrase data files being created.
 Once selected the app will run through the setup procedure.

 3. **Setup procedure**
 - Using the "phrase meta data" a series of structured data objects are created.
-These contain lists of words or n-gram phrases and a chosen status for each entry, and described below.
+These contain lists of words or n-gram phrases and a chosen status for each entry and described below.
   - **Load ngram files**
     - Load "./data/2-gram/1 8.txt"
   - **Cut the entries that contain words "not chosen" in the main-words lists**